Pomax/BezierInfo-2/components/sections/shapes/content.en-GB.md

 # Boolean shape operations

 We can apply the topics covered so far in this primer to effect boolean shape operations: getting the union, intersection, or exclusion, between two or more shapes that involve Bézier curves.
-For simplicity (well.. sort of, more homogeneity), we'll be looking at Poly-Bézier shapes only, but a shape that consists of a mix of lines and Bézier curves is technically a simplification (although it does mean we need to write a definition for the class of shapes that mix lines and Bézier curves.
-Since poly-Bézier curves are a superset, we'll be using those in the following examples)
+For simplicity (well... sort of, more homogeneity), we'll be looking at poly-Bézier shapes only, but a shape that consists of a mix of lines and Bézier curves is technically a simplification.
+(Although it does mean we need to write a definition for the class of shapes that mix lines and Bézier curves.
+Since poly-Bézier curves are a superset, we'll be using those in the following examples.)

 The procedure for performing boolean operations consists, broadly, of four steps: